zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 However, Phillip says, “I’ve made up my mind.
 I jus t want to cancel.”
 “To make up your mind” means to decide, especially after you  have given a lot of thought to something, after you’ve thought about something for  a long time.
 Diana says, “As a customer service rep” – (rep), meaning “represent ative” – “it’s my job to find a way to retain you as a valued customer.”
 “To retain ” (retain) here means to keep or to continue to have you as a customer.

 She then says, “Please bear with me, sir.”
-“To bear  (bear) with” someone means to be patient with someone, especially if someone i s taking a long time to do something.
+“To bear  (bear) with” someone means to be patient with someone, especially if someone is taking a long time to do something.
 Phillip is not interested in being patie nt.
 He says, “Really, I’m not interested in any offers you can make.
 No high-pres sure tactics are going to work with me, so please just cancel my service.”
 “High-p ressure tactics” would be things that a company does or a salesperson does th at make it difficult for you to say no.

 A “high-pressure tactic” would include things that may sort of force you to do something because of the way the person is talking to you or because of what the person is trying to give you.
 If you go to a st ore and the salesperson comes up to you and is trying to give you things and says , “Here’s a free sample.
 Try this.
 Oh, no, you should try this,” the person is a lmost trying to force you to buy something.
 That might be considered an example of a  high-pressure tactic in sales.